Whathecode/NET-Standard-Library-Extension/README.md

 This library contains highly reuseable classes and methods I find to be missing in the cross-platform standard library of .NET.

+**Requires**:

-**Requires**: To open the solution and project files, the latest Visual Studio 2017 RC is required ([released on December 12](https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes) at time of writing).
+- To open the solution and project files, the latest Visual Studio 2017 RC is required ([released on December 15](https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes) at time of writing).
+- The test project requires the [.NET Core 1.1 SDK](https://www.microsoft.com/net/download/core).

 Namespaces from the original library are followed as much as possible: